 - Whiteboard source

 To use: Add sources > General widgets > Whiteboard > Right-click on the presentation to view the settings.
 Here’s a dedicated tutorial for more details.

 To use: Add source > Text > Check custom script > Click edit script to create your own script using the blank template or use the premade ones.
 You may also opt to use a script from a local text file or remote URL.
 Learn more about texts here.
 Did you know that you can also add a running duration timer for your streams?
 From the custom script – edit script setting, choose the General Purpose Clock template, and set the mode to duration – you’re all set!

 To use: Right-click your added image or video source on the scene, select the layout tab, and tick the 360 projection to play around with making the image or video into a 3D visual.
 You can visualize better here at 1:15.

 - Copy and paste source

 Another option if you’re in a hurry to add an element to the scene but can’t remember which folder it’s in?
 Then this gem is for you.
 Click to select the source that you want to copy > click copy > go to the new scene > and click paste.
 It usually gives you two choices of whether you want to paste the source as is or as a linked source; that’s entirely up to you.

 The per scene audio extension allows you to set the audio levels for system sound and microphone on each scene.
 If you’re having issues managing audios between scenes, then the per scene audio extension is what you need.

-After playing around the features mentioned above, you might have an idea for your ideal scene presentations and would want to save and share this in a file for easy loading and cloud share.
+After playing around with these features, you might have an idea for your ideal scene presentations.
+You would want to save and share this in a file for easy loading and cloud share.
 Or if you’re a streamer with multiple streaming stations then this next feature can be proven useful.